 How to Apply for a place at Maids Moreton C.E.
 School

-If you wish to apply for a place after the normal transfer time then you need to complete an 'in year' admission form from your own Local Authority.
-If you live in Buckinghamshire this can be downloaded from the Buckinghamshire County Council website
+Making an In Year Application: If you wish to apply for a place after the normal transfer time then you need to make an in year application.

-Where there is an oversubscription the school’s admissions policy is applied, and applicants are placed on the waiting list held by County.
+Where there is oversubscription, the school’s admissions policy is applied, and applicants are placed on the waiting list held by County.
 In the event of an unsuccessful application, parents may choose to appeal through the Bucks County Council Appeals Procedure.

 Dates for Admission